psaux-it/wordpress-nginx-cache-docker/README.md

 Please check the **.env** file for the environment variables used by the project.

-Some variables can be directly modified by the user to customize the setup, while others are integral to the project's core configuration.
+Some variables can be directly modified by the user to customize the setup easily, while others are hard depend to the project's core configuration.
 Modifying these core variables for a production environment may require adjustments in other parts of the project to ensure proper integration and workflow.
 Feel free to customize it to meet your full-stack WordPress **production** needs!

 #### Use the Bleeding-Edge Version of NPP or Contribute to Development

-If you want to use the **latest bleeding-edge version** of the NPP plugin or set up a **development environment** to contribute, simply set the following environment variable:
+If you want to use the **latest bleeding-edge version** of the NPP plugin or set up a **development/test environment**, simply set the following environment variable:

 ```bash
 NPP_DEV_ENABLED=1